noagrollimund/jocelyn/README.md

 ## What is this?

-A set of `Python` scripts to automatize basic data reduction of radio-interferometry observations.
+A set of `Python` scripts to automatize basic data reduction of radio-interferometric observations.
 For now, the available arrays are the VLA and the ATCA.
 Jocelyn performs flagging, calibration and imaging (including self-calibration) within CASA.

 ## Prerequisites